christian130/docs/v20.1/make-queries-fast.md

 IMPORT MYSQLDUMP 'https://s3-us-west-1.amazonaws.com/cockroachdb-movr/datasets/employees-db/mysqldump/employees-full.sql.gz';
 ~~~

-The question we want to answer is "who are my top 25 highest-paid employees?"
+The question we want to answer about this data is: "Who are the top 25 highest-paid employees?"

-To answer this we will write a simple join query against the employees and salaries tables, something like (conceptually):
+To answer this we will write a simple join query against the employees and salaries tables, something like the below:

 ```sql
 SELECT